Marriott’s free “influencer” trip to Hong Kong and the ethics of comped travel

 What’s wrong with Marriott’s press tips?

-I don’t think there’s anything wrong with Marriott trying to woo bloggers with free trips to Hong Kong.
-Every brand is constantly trying to manage their image and improve public perception.
+I don’t think there’s anything wrong with Marriott wooing bloggers with free trips to Hong Kong.
+Every brand is constantly trying to manage its image and improve public perception.

 While bloggers hanging out on rooftop bars at 5-star hotels can certainly shine a positive light on Marriott, the brand needs to focus on the real issue: That once-loyal members are now so fed up with service fails, they’re jumping ship to other rewards programs.
 Or that the large volume of complaints against Marriott Bonvoy has sparked the creation of a new verb, “Bonvoyed”, complete with a Twitter account, hashtag, and website where Marriott members are sharing their grievances.